Ladder Brackets

 - Roofs have a pitch of 10° or less

-- Fixed access options aren’t possible due to structure or cost
+- Fixed access options aren’t possible due to the structure, cost, security, or aesthetic impact

 - A fall protection system is in place (harness, anchor point, rescue plan)